 In the first column, I present results for a reduced-form regression on specification (20), with only a constant and the correlation in signed order flow (that is, the correlation in the order imbalance) as independent variable.
-This specification serves as a benchmark for all additional specifications as daily correlations are mechanically a function of daily order flow correlations.
+This specification serves as a benchmark for all other specifications as daily pricing error correlations are mechanically a function of daily order flow correlations.
 This is because in the state space model the order flow series as well as innovations in order flow are used to identify pricing errors and efficient price innovations, as described in Section 3.
 For better comparability of the results, I standardize correlations in signed order flow.
 As expected, pricing error correlations are positively related to correlations in signed order flow.
 This effect is stronger for the full sample than for large market capitalization stocks.

-In the second column, I add standardized differences between the factor betas for stock pair i, j.
-Consistent with the theoretical model in Section 2,
+In the second column, I add standardized differences between the factor loadings on the Fama and French (1993) factors for each stock pair i, j.
+Consistent with the the theoretical model in Section 2, daily pricing error correlations for stock pair i, j decrease as the difference in the Fama and French (1993) factor betas increases.